Urban rail transit in India: Metro and mass rapid transit

 In September 1919, during a session of the Imperial Legislative Council at Shimla, a committee was set up by W. E. Crum that recommended a metro line for Kolkata.
 The next proposal for a metro system was mooted by government of West Bengal in 1949-50 and a survey was conducted by French experts.
 However, the proposal could not be brought into the effect and India had to wait for its first metro service.
 It was twenty three years later when the foundation stone was laid in Kolkata in 1972 to commence the construction of the ambitious metro system.
 On 24 October 1984, India saw its first metro system operational in Kolkata.
 After several struggles and bureaucratic hurdles, a stretch of 3.4 km was opened with five stations on the line.
-On 1 November 1995, the Chennai MRTS began its operations, becoming the first fully elevated suburban rail line (overall second elevated railway line in India) and also the country's longest elevated suburban railway corridor spanning 17 km.
+On 1 November 1995, the Chennai MRTS began its operations, becoming the first fully elevated railway line and also the country's longest elevated suburban railway corridor spanning 18 km on the elevated section alone of total 24.3 km.

 The first concept of an urban rapid transit system in Delhi came out during 1969, when a traffic and travel characteristics study was conducted.
 The bus systems which catered the public transportation in the city soon began to run out of capacity and the traffic was on the rise, this soon became a growing concern.
 The concepts for an urban transit system were considered as the need for the country's capital.
 After planning, a proposal was made in 1984, which revealed plans for constructing three underground corridors and augmentation of the existing suburban rail system.
 The construction began on 1 October 1998 and the first line was operational on 24 December 2002.
 With 348.12 km, the Delhi Metro went on to be the longest and by far the busiest metro system in India, which also served as a role model to other Indian cities.